Mentawai Surf Camps

 This guide scours Indonesia’s most famous surf archipelago for Mentawai surf camps that will change your life with barrels you’ve never thought possible and wave quality you didn’t know existed, plus pro tuition and top-notch accommodation.

-Here’s a hard truth – serious surfers don’t really mess around with Bali any longer.
-There are just bigger fish to fry in Indo.
 One such big fish goes by the name of Mentawai, a splattering of islands just off West Sumatra that’s basically unrivaled in the quality of its breaks.
 And we don’t mean unrivaled in Indonesia.
 We mean unrivaled anywhere on the globe.
 Seriously…that good.

-Up until only a few years back, the best way to surf the Ments and make the most of the ridiculous level of breaks that are there was to do a very pricy live-aboard boat trip.
+Up until only a few years back, the best way to surf the Ments and make the most of the world-class breaks that abound was to do a very pricy live-aboard boat trip.
 Boat trips are still awesome here, and they’ve come down in price a lot.
 We even recommend a couple below.
-But the islands are now speckled with a range of very high-quality surf camps that see you return to dry land and the comfort of swimming pools and spacious suites once the day is over.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!